Privacy Policy

 When you tap the scan button in TapFi:

-2. The photo is sent over HTTPS to Anthropic's Claude API (api.anthropic.com) for one purpose: to read the WiFi network name and password visible in the image.
+- The photo is sent over HTTPS to a small server we operate (a Google Cloud Function), which forwards it to Anthropic's Claude API for one purpose: to read the WiFi network name and password visible in the image.
+We route through our own server only so the AI service key is never embedded in the app; the server adds nothing to the photo and does not store it.

-3. Anthropic returns the extracted text.
-TapFi uses it to configure your device's WiFi connection.
+- Anthropic returns the extracted text, which is passed back to your device and used to configure your WiFi connection.

-4. The photo is discarded from memory as soon as the response is received.
-It is not saved to your photo library, to your device, or to any server we operate.
+- The photo is held only in memory for the duration of that request and is then discarded.
+It is not saved to your photo library, to your device, or stored on our server or Anthropic's.

 Legal basis for processing